 [Pointe shoes sponsored in honor of “Springfield Claras & Their 2019 Cast”]

 Ruslan Sprague has been dancing with the ABB since he was three, cast as the changeling in their production of A Midsummer Nights Dream in ’93 all the way up to the Snow Prince in their annual production of The Nutcracker.
 Ruslan also studied with Darrell Puciarello from the Metroploitan Opera Ballet and attended several dance programs with Boston Ballet, as well as their choreographic workshop under the teachings of Helen Pickett and Jorma Elo.
 After dancing with Ballet West in Salt Lake City Utah, Ruslan has returned to the Berkshires.

+Danielle Troyano is from Long Island, New York.
+Her professional career started at age 19 with Montgomery Ballet under direction of Darren McIntyre.
+In addition, she has worked with the Albany Berkshire Ballet for two seasons, dancing in Paula Weber’s “Carmina Burana” as well as the roles of Sugar Plum and Dew Drop in ABB’s annual Nutcracker tour.
 Since joining Ballet Idaho in 2015 under Peter Anastos, Danielle has had many wonderful performing opportunities.
-Some highlights include: Twyla Tharp’s “Nine Sinatra Songs”, Pas De Trois and Lead Czardas in Anastos’ “Swan Lake” in addition to Lead Marzipan and Arabian in his Nutcracker, as well as Balanchine roles such as the demi-soloist in “Agon”, “Concerto Barocco”, “Valse Fantasie” and “Allegro Brilliante”.
-Most recently, Danielle
+Some highlights include: Twyla Tharp’s “Nine Sinatra Songs,” Pas De Trois and Lead Czardas in Anastos’ “Swan Lake,” as well as Balanchine roles such as the demi-soloist in “Agon,” “Concerto Barocco,” “Valse Fantasie,” and “Allegro Brilliant.”